xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/shared-variables/shared-variables/svr.md

 The result `R` is vector whose length corresponds to the number of names specified by Y, indicating the level of sharing of each variable after retraction.

-See ["Shared Variable State: " on page 1](../../../system-functions-a-z/system-functions-a-z/svs.md) for further information on the possible states of a shared variable.
+See ["Shared Variable State: "](../../../system-functions-a-z/system-functions-a-z/svs.md) for further information on the possible states of a shared variable.